Retirement Plans FAQs regarding SARSEPs

 How much of the contributions made to employee's SEP-IRAs may be deducted on the business's tax return?

-The most that may be deducted on a business’s tax return for contributions to the employees' SEP-IRAs is the lesser of the contributions or 25% of the compensation (compensation for each employee is limited to $250,000 for 2012 and $255,000 for 2013 and subject to annual cost -of-living adjustments for later years) paid to all the participants during the year.
+The most that may be deducted on a business’s tax return for contributions to the employees' SEP-IRAs is the lesser of the contributions or 25% of the compensation (compensation for each employee is limited to $255,000 for 2013; $260,000 for 2014 and subject to annual cost-of-living adjustments for later years) paid to all the participants during the year.
 Elective deferrals made on behalf of the employees are not subject to the 25% of compensation limit.
 Self-employed individuals must make a special computation to figure out their maximum deduction for these contributions.
 When figuring the deduction for contributions made to the SEP-IRA, compensation is net earnings from self-employment which takes into account the following deductions; (a) the deduction for one-half of self-employment tax and (b) the deduction for contributions to the SEP-IRA.
 See the Instructions to Form 5305A-SEP and Pub 560 for details on determining this deduction.

 Where do sole proprietors report employee elective deferrals made on their own behalf to their own SEP-IRA on their tax return ?